 Ozone Depletion Potentials and Global Warming Potentials.
-An important way of comparing the influence of individual halocarbons on ozone depletion and climate change is to use Ozone Depletion Potentials (ODPs) and Global Warming Potentials (GWPs).
-The ODP and GWP of a gas quantify its effectiveness in causing ozone depletion and climate forcing, respectively (see Table Q7-1).
+An important way of comparing the influence of individual emissions of halocarbons on ozone depletion and climate change is to use Ozone Depletion Potentials (ODPs) and Global Warming Potentials (GWPs).
+The ODP and GWP are the effectiveness of an emission of a gas in causing ozone depletion and climate forcing, respectively, relative to a reference gas (see Table Q7-1).
 The principal halocarbon gases are contrasted with each other in Figure Q18-3.
 The ODP of CFC-11 and the GWP of carbon dioxide are assigned reference values of 1.
-The CFCs and carbon tetrachloride all have ODPs near 1, indicating comparable effectiveness in causing ozone depletion.
-The principal halons have ODPs greater than 7, making them the most effective ozone-depleting substances.
+The CFCs and carbon tetrachloride all have ODPs near 1, indicating comparable effectiveness in causing ozone depletion per mass emitted.
+The principal halons have ODPs greater than 7, making them the most effective ozone-depleting substances per mass emitted.
 HFCs have ODPs of zero since they cause no ozone depletion (see Q7).

 All halocarbons have non-zero GWPs and, therefore, contribute to climate forcing.
 The GWP does not correspond strongly with the ODP of a gas because these quantities depend on different chemical and physical properties.
-For example, while HFC-134a does not destroy ozone (ODP equal 0), each gram emitted is 1,370 times more effective than a gram of carbon dioxide in causing climate forcing.
+For example, while HFC-134a does not destroy ozone (ODP equal 0), each gram emitted is 1,360 times more effective than a gram of carbon dioxide in causing climate forcing.
 The future selection of specific HFCs as ODS substitutes or for use in new global applications will have important consequences for climate forcing.
-When these HFCs are eventually released to the atmosphere, the contribution to climate forcing will depend on their GWPs, which could vary over a wide range (4 to 14,000).
+When these HFCs are eventually released to the atmosphere, their contribution to climate forcing will depend on their GWPs, which could vary over a wide range (2 to 13,000).

 Montreal Protocol regulations have led to reductions in CFC emissions and increases in HCFC emissions (see Q16).
-As a result of these actions, the total radiative forcing from ODSs is slowly decreasing (see Q19).
+As a result of these actions, the total radiative forcing from ODSs stopped increasing and is now slowly decreasing (see Q19).
 Overall halocarbon radiative forcing, however, is slowly increasing because of growing contributions from HFCs, PFCs, and SF6.
 It is important to note that, despite having a GWP that is small in comparison to many other halocarbons and other greenhouse gases, carbon dioxide is the most important greenhouse gas related to human activities because its emissions are large and its atmospheric abundance is far greater than the abundances of other emitted gases.